 BUD/S class: UDT Frogman in 1951

-Chris Kyle became the most lethal sniper in U.S. military history over four tours in Iraq as a Navy SEAL.
-Before he was killed in Texas, he co-wrote American Sniper, a bestselling account of his exploits which ultimately led to Hollywood where it served as the basis for the box office powerhouse that starred Bradley Cooper as Kyle in blockbuster American Sniper.
+Chris Kyle became the most lethal sniper in US military history over four tours in Iraq as a Navy SEAL.
+Before he was killed in Texas, he co-wrote American Sniper, a bestselling account of his exploits that ultimately led to Hollywood.
+It served as the basis for the box office powerhouse that starred Bradley Cooper as Kyle in the blockbuster American Sniper.

 He was awarded several commendations for acts of heroism and meritorious service in combat, including one Silver Star Medal, four Bronze Star Medals with “V” devices, a Navy and Marine Corps Achievement Medal, and numerous other unit and personal awards.

 On February 2, 2013, Kyle and his friend, Chad Littlefield, 35, were shot and killed by Eddie Ray Routh at the Rough Creek Ranch-Lodge-Resort shooting range in Erath County, Texas.
 Their killer, Eddie Ray Routh, was sentenced to life in prison without parole.

 Chris Kyle is one of the most famous Navy SEALs in history.

 BUD/S class: not known (1999)

-Born as James George Janos but better known by his stage name Jesse Ventura is a former professional wrestler, Predator supporting player, television personality, and former Minnesota Governor which served in US Navy’s Underwater Demolition Team during the Vietnam War.
-UDT soldiers were eventually retasked as Navy SEALs in the 1980s.
+Born as James George Janos but better known by his stage name Jesse Ventura is a former professional wrestler, Predator supporting player, television personality, and former Minnesota Governor.
+He served in US Navy’s Underwater Demolition Team during the Vietnam War.
+UDT sailors were eventually retasked as Navy SEALs in the 1980s.

-He served as the 38th Governor of Minnesota from January 4, 1999 – January 6, 2003.
-Despite there a lot of controversies around him, Jesse Ventura is still one of the most famous Navy SEALs in history.
+He served as the 38th Governor of Minnesota from January 4, 1999, to January 6, 2003.
+Despite many controversies around him, Jesse Ventura is still one of the most famous Navy SEALs in history.

 BUD/S class: 58 (1970)